south-bend-code-works/intro-to-web-dev/lessons/module1/pp-quidditch.md

 For example, when a player clicks on the Quaffle we need to increase the score of the game by 10 points.
 We can accomplish this by changing the HTML that displays the score using JavaScript.

-We will practice following concepts in this lesson:
+We will practice the following concepts in this lesson:
 * Visual Studio Code (VS Code)
 * HTML, CSS
 * JavaScript